Holographic quantum information and (de)confinement: Quantum error correction and phase transition

 \section{Quantum error correction and phase transition}

-In the previous chapter I showed that the geometry and topology of the confined and deconfined phases of QCD change in the process of phase transition and that regions in the bulk that are disconnected in the confined phase become non-trivially connected when the transition towards a deconfined phase occurs.
-This process can be interpreted from the perspective of a quantum error correction code.
+In the previous chapter I showed that the geometry and topology of the confined and deconfined phases of QCD change in the process of phase transition and regions deep in the bulk become non-trivially connected to regions closer to the boundary when the transition towards a deconfined phase occurs.
+As a result a tensor network will detect inaccessible regions inside the bulk leading to limitations to its error correction capabilities.
 We have seen that in the confined phase the geometry of the solitonic D4-branes cannot extend indefinitely in the $(x^{5},...,x^{9})$ directions as it is being pinched off at $u=u_{0}$.
 If a tensor network is to be constructed on such a structure starting close to the boundary in the large $u\rightarrow \infty$ region, then several regions of the bulk will not be accessible.
 As will be shown in this chapter, this limits the quantum error correction codes that can be constructed on this confining geometry.
-On the other side, for the deconfinement phase, the horizontal bulk directions $(x^{5},...,x^{9})$ are not totally pinched off, and instead, the singularity becomes a throat that connects the D3-branes leading to the appearance of a horizon.
-If one constructs a tensor network from the boundary towards the bulk, one will not face any limit in reaching the maximal error correction potential deep inside the bulk, however, the network will be distorted by the presence of a wormhole type structure at some point $u=u_{0}$ inside the bulk.
-This will again limit the error correction capabilities of a holographic code although a tensor network can now be constructed across the horizon.
+On the other side, for the deconfinement phase, the horizontal bulk directions $(x^{5},...,x^{9})$ are not totally pinched off, and instead, the D3-branes will be connected by means of a topologically non-trivial link.
+If one constructs a tensor network from the boundary towards the bulk, one will not face any limit in reaching the maximal error correction potential deep inside the bulk.
 Let us therefore start with the construction of the tensor network and the holographic code for these two configurations.
 To construct tensor network representations and to make meaningful use of the MERA (multi-scale entanglement renormalisation ansatz) [18] in a general space the surface/state correspondence is particularly useful [19].
 In this general context one can initiate the construction of a tensor network without the need of an explicit boundary.
 While certainly the AdS/QCD correspondence implies the existence of a boundary that would be associated to the QCD theory, the particularities of the bulk may require some general techniques corresponding to the surface/state duality principle [19].
+It has been shown in [10] that the high temperature region in gravity corresponds to a localised solitonic D3 brane.
+Its centre symmetry matches with the deconfinement phase of four dimensional Yang Mills theory.
+This brane structure replaces our bulk space which corresponds now to QCD and hence the transition occurs between a confined and deconfined phase for the D3-D1 system.
+We will be interested in determining the quantum information properties of the brane structure inside the bulk and derive from it a connection between phase transition and quantum error correction capabilities in the bulk space.
+It is assumed that a tensor network structure can be constructed on the D3-D1 system.
+While the structure of such a network will be different, the meaning will be the same as the one employed in AdS/CFT i.e. it will result in a quantum field theory with manifest entanglement on the boundary and will implement quantum error correction protocols against erasures in the bulk.
 Indeed, in this context we define the infinite dimensional Hilbert space associated to the bulk spacetime as $\mathcal{H}_{tot}$ and we focus on a subset of this space given by a convex surface $\Sigma$.
 If the surface $\Sigma$ is topologically trivial and hence homological to a point, the associated quantum state is a pure state $\ket{\Phi(\Sigma)}\in\mathcal{H}_{tot}$.
 When the surface $\Sigma$ is topologically non-trivial, the corresponding state becomes mixed and the associated Hilbert space becomes a subspace of $\mathcal{H}_{tot}$ so that